facs(optional)Permits the current element to reference a facsimile surface or image zone which

 Names and dates component declarations.

-addName(additional name) – Contains an additional name component, such as a nickname, epithet,
+<addName>Contains an additional name component, such as a nickname, epithet, or

 alias, or any other descriptive phrase used within a personal name.